Isak Hien: Hellas Verona

-On 27 August 2022, Hien signed a four-year contract with Hellas Verona in Italy for a sum of €3,5 million which can raise up to €5 million.
+On 27 August 2022, Hien joined Italian club Hellas Verona on a permanent deal, signing a four-year contract.

+Atalanta

+On 2 January 2024, Hien joined Serie A side Atalanta, signing a contract until June 2028.
+The transfer commanded a reported fee of €9 million.

 International career

 On 14 September 2022, Hien was selected for the Sweden national team for the first time ahead of their 2022–23 UEFA Nations League B games against Serbia and Slovenia.
-On 24 September 2022, he made his full international debut in a 1–4 loss against Serbia, playing the full 90 minutes at centre back alongside national team captain Victor Lindelöf.
+On 24 September 2022, he made his full international debut in a 4–1 loss against Serbia in the 2022–23 UEFA Nations League B, playing the full 90 minutes at centre-back alongside national team captain Victor Lindelöf.

 Personal life

-Hien's mother is Swedish, while his father was born in Ghana to parents from Burkina Faso.
+Hien was born in Sweden to a Swedish mother and a Ghanaian father of Burkinabé descent.
+His brother Leon Hien is also a professional footballer.